Help Your Animal Friends with These Top Charities

 Animal charities appeal to just about everyone.
 So why not support one in the name of the animal you love, admire, or wish you could save?

 By far, the best way to support animals is through your local animal shelter.
 Be sure to check yours out and then donate or volunteer.

 But also, consider supporting one or more of these top-notch animal charities.
 We’ve broken the list into a few categories and then listed some of the best organizations in each.
 Start a family animal project should you have children or grandchildren.
 Some of the charities listed even welcome visits.

 An online search for animal groups will turn up abundant resources if you wish to look further.
 The one I liked very much is the Directory of Charities and Nonprofit Organizations by Guidestar.

 Note: The charities listed below have all been vetted by organizations that review nonprofits for efficiency and transparency.

 Domestic Animals Like Dogs and Cats

 Help several causes with a donation to this heart-warming group.
-Puppies are trained by prison inmates which helps in their rehabilitation.
+Puppies are trained by prison inmates which helps in their own rehabilitation as well as training the pups.
 Then the trained dogs go on to be service dogs for veterans or work with the police.
 It doesn’t get much better than that.